IBM/charts/stable/ibm-transadv-dev/README.md

     - Value: local
 1. On the left menu select **Parameters** and enter the following values:
     - Key: path
-    - Value: /tmp/data3
+    - Value: /usr/data
 **Note**: *Value here should be a value appropriate to your system*

-### Using an existing Persistence Volume Claim

-If you already have a suitable claim available then you can use that as follows:
-- During the install you will be prompted with a list of parameter values
+- Persistent storage using a predefined PersistentVolumeClaim or PersistentVolume setup prior to the deployment of this chart
+  - Set global values to:
+    - couchdb.persistence.enabled: true (default)
+    - couchdb.persistence.useDynamicProvisioning: false (default)
+  - Specify an existingClaimName per volume or leave the value empty and let the kubernetes binding process select a pre-existing volume based on the accessMode and size.

+- Persistent storage using kubernetes dynamic provisioning.
+Uses the default storageclass defined by the kubernetes admin or by using a custom storageclass which will override the default.
+  - Set global values to:
+    - couchdb.persistence.enabled: true (default)
+    - couchdb.persistence.useDynamicProvisioning: true (non-default)
-- Set the value of **couchdb.persistence.existingClaim** to the claim that you already have
+  - Specify a custom storageClassName per volume or leave the value empty to use the default storageClass.

-### No Persistence Volumes
-*This option is not recommended*
+- No persistent storage (This option is not recommended).

-You may install Transformation Advisor without using a Persistence Volume, however this has a number of limitations:
+  - You may install Transformation Advisor without using a Persistence Volume, however this has a number of limitations:
     - If the couchDB container is restarted for any reason then **all of your data will be lost**
     - If the couchDB container is restarted for any reason you will then need to **restart the server container** to re-initialize the couchDB

-To use no Persistence Volumes complete the following steps:
- - During the install you will be prompted with a list of parameter values
--  Untick the following option **couchdb.persistence.enabled**
+  - Enable this mode by setting the global values to:
+    - couchdb.persistence.enabled: false (non-default)
+    - couchdb.persistence.useDynamicProvisioning: false (default)

 ## Open Transformation Advisor UI
 - From Menu navigate to Workloads -> Deployments